-- Bank charges are allowable expenses.
+Bank charges are generally considered to be allowable expenses.
 A copy of the bank statement is turned in with the periodic receipts or on the final accounting date.

 Cash amounts in excess of $100 are kept in safes, vaults or money chests if traveler’s checks or bank accounts are not used.